-A group of seven World War II veterans came together to sing “God Bless America” for a stunning Veterans Day video.
+A group of seven World War II veterans came together to sing “God Bless America” for a stunning Veterans Day video in 2018.

 Watch the video below:

 The veterans sang, arm in arm, while the acoustics of the church building provided a unique echo to their chorus of voices.

 Other footage throughout the video was shot by Marty Skovlund, Jr., who is executive editor of BRCC’s “Coffee, or Die Magazine.”

 - Jack Myers – 692nd Tank Destroyers